mozilla/pluotsorbet/README.md

 ![Shumway's timeline viewer](https://cloud.githubusercontent.com/assets/311082/5998278/644761ec-aa7a-11e4-8149-3556b08b8c54.png)

 Top band is an overview of all the timelines.
 Second band is the `timeline`, third is the `threadTimeline` and finally the fourth is the `methodTimeline`.
-Us your mouse wheel to zoom in and out, pan and hover.
+Use your mouse wheel to zoom in and out, pan and hover.

 The tooltip displays:
 - `total`: ms spent in this event including all the child events.